ndium/EasySave/README.md

-# EasySave Software
+# EasySave - Backup Software

+## Description

-EasySave is a backup software that allows users to store data (files, folders, etc.) on an alternative medium such as an external hard drive or the cloud.
-The primary goal is to safeguard data in case of loss or damage to the original storage device.
-Additionally, users can choose the data to be backed up, select the type of backup, encrypt data for enhanced security, and review logs to track the history of operations.
-It's worth noting that the software is available in both French and English, providing a multilingual interface.
+EasySave is a versatile backup software developed in C# with .NET.
+It allows users to safeguard their data by storing files and folders on alternative mediums such as external hard drives or the cloud.
+The software offers features such as selective backup, various backup types, data encryption for enhanced security, and a detailed log system to track operation history.
+EasySave provides a multilingual interface, available in both French and English.

+## Features

+- Selective backup of files and folders
+- Multiple backup types (full, incremental, etc.)
+- Data encryption for enhanced security
+- Detailed logs to track operation history
+- Multilingual interface (French and English)

+## Installation

+1. Clone the repository: `git clone https://github.com/votre-utilisateur/easysave.git`
+2. Open the project in Visual Studio or your preferred C# development environment.
+3. Build the solution and run the application.

+Follow the on-screen instructions to set up and use EasySave.

+## Usage

+- Configure backup settings.
+- Choose files and folders for backup.
+- Select backup type and encryption options.
+- Run the backup process.

+## Acknowledgments

+- Developed during the 3rd year of engineering school in C# with .NET.

+## Screenshots

 ![image](EasySaveMenuForReadme.png)